PennLINC/babs/docs/source/walkthrough.rst

       Here ``"${CBICA_TMPDIR}"`` is for Penn Medicine CUBIC cluster only.
     * For more, please see: :ref:`job-compute-space`.

+.. developer's note:
+..  before proceeding, make sure you changed the env name in `script_preamble` in YAML file
+..  to `babs_demo`!

 By now, we have prepared these in the ``~/babs_demo`` folder: